 - How Much Is Zoom Worth?

 Data is accurate as of Nov.
-1, 2021, unless otherwise noted, and subject to change.
+3, 2022, and is subject to change.